hyosung11/OSSD/forge-your-future-notes.md

 - branches allow for a rigid separation of concerns that prevents committing unneeded or prototype work
 - verify the process against the projetc's `CONTRIBUTING` file

+### Atomic Commits

+- commit early, commit often
-1.  [ ] atomic commits
+- atomic (tightly scoped) commits are safer commits
+  - commits are scoped to a single (usually small) topic, feature, or bug fix
+- atomic commits are easier to review afterward and to back out should something go wrong
+-

-2.  [ ] using version control for non-code contributions
+#### Using version control for non-code contributions

 3.  [ ] Test your contribution
 4.  [ ] diff your work
 5.  [ ] Submit your contribution